MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 <!-- I am Cao Thang Nguyen, a PhD candidate in Computational Mechanics at Ulsan National Institute of Science & Technology (UNIST). -->

-I am a human, interested in Computational Solid Mechanics focusing on the atomistic scale.
+I am one of the populace, interested in Computational Solid Mechanics focusing on the atomistic scale.